AI in action

 Example of a custom-built app in Writer

 Unlike chat-based generative AI interfaces that require extensive prompting, Writer has democratized access to generative AI.
-Thousands of staff can rely on Palmyra-Med, an LLM designed for healthcare, and custom apps tailored to their organization’s use cases.
+Thousands of staff can rely on Palmyra Med, an LLM designed for healthcare, and AI apps tailored to their organization’s use cases.
 Writer keeps your sensitive data safe and segmented from other Writer customers, and Writer is compliant with the latest privacy and security standards.

 Read more about data privacy and security when implementing generative AI here.